Skip to main content

 Race Altitude gain +/- Notes

 90km 6330m+/- Limited to 1,000 runners, this race starts in the dark before dawn and is one of the most technical races in France.
 Some sections of the course are snow covered.
-Not for the faint-hearted.
+At 92km this is not for the faint-hearted.

 23km 1680m+ / 870m- Limited to 2,000 runners, this race was created in 1979 and its route has remained pretty much unchanged since.